7.8.2. Two-Dimensional Array Example: multtab.cpp

 1. Defines a 12 × 12 array named table: the first 12 is the number of rows, the second 12 is the number of columns.

-2. Fills the array: for each iteration of the outer loop, the inner loop runs 12 times, so the assignment statement runs 144 times.
+2. Fills the array.
+For each iteration of the outer loop, the inner loop runs 12 times, so the assignment statement runs 144 times.
 Braces are optional as the nested loops form a single statement (one semicolon terminates the three lines of code).

 multtab 2